The 36 Best Restaurants for Outdoor Dining in Los Angeles

 25. E.P. & L.P., West Hollywood

-This usually-packed rooftop between the fashion and interiors districts is quieter these days—all the better to enjoy small plates like curried cauliflower tacos and ahi tuna with kimchi crostini.
-Toast finally getting out of the house with a California Love: white wine, rosé aperitif and seasonal fruit.
+This packed rooftop (the L.P. part) between the fashion and interiors districts is having a renaissance—and all the better to enjoy small plates like roasted mushroom with Oaxacan cheese tacos or salt and pepper calamari with shishito peppers.
+Toast to finally getting out of the house with a California Love: white wine, rosé aperitif and seasonal fruit.

 603 N. La Cienega Blvd., West Hollywood; 310-855-9955 or eplosangeles.com

 This calm, quiet and gorgeous tree-lined back patio is reason enough to plan date night here.
 But the extensive wine list and menu which includes dependable Italian classics like chicken Parm as well as more exciting fare like Gochujang cauliflower with tahini?
 Well, that seals the deal.

 2454 Wilshire Blvd., Santa Monica; 424-280-4196 or fiarestaurant.com